Monthly Archives: August 2015

 Winning at Bunker Hill lost America for Britain.

 The greatest single victory of the American Revolution in terms of British soldiers killed or wounded was the battle of Bunker Hill.
 It was won without global strategy, or any real sense of victory.
-Though the British held the hill when the battle was over, the loss of soldiers and reputation, was such that one can easily echo the comment of British General, George Clinton: “A few more such victories would have shortly put an end to British dominion in America.”
-How the British came to blunder this way is a real lesson in group-think leading to the destruction of an army of the finest soldiers on earth, made more humiliating because it was destroyed by a band of untrained, leader-less rabble.
+The British captured the hill but their loss of soldiers and reputation was such that one can echo British General, George Clinton’s comment: “A few more such victories would have shortly put an end to British dominion in America.”
+How the British came to blunder this way is a lesson in group-think management; it lead to the destruction of an army of the finest soldiers on earth by a band of untrained, leader-less rabble.

-By May 1775, Boston was already a major colonial port.
-British-controlled, but much smaller than it is today, it consisted of a knob-hill peninsula cut off from the rest of the colonies except for one narrow road, called “The Neck,” or The Roxbury Neck.
-The later name was used to distinguish it from a similar neck road leading that connected the colonies to nearby Charlestown peninsula (Bunker Hill is on Charlestown peninsula).
-Following the rumpus battles of Lexington and Concord, Boston was surrounded by 15,000 ill-clad, undisciplined colonials who ate, drank, and shot at stuff in plain view of the 6000 trained soldiers and 4 Generals quartered in Boston.
-The Colonials had set up barriers and cannon at their end of the Neck road.
-The British army could still leave by that route to demonstrate control of the colonies, but only at a cost — one that kept rising as more colonials came to camp out around Boston.
+A map of metropolitan Boston in May 1775 shows that it was already a major port with far less dry land than it has today.
+It consisted of a knob-hill peninsula, British-controlled Boston city, cut off from the rest of the colonies except for one narrow road, called “The Neck,” or The Roxbury Neck.
+The later name was used to distinguish it from a similar neck road that connected the colonies to nearby Charlestown peninsula; Bunker Hill is on Charlestown peninsula.
+Following the rumpus battles of Lexington and Concord, Boston’s suburbs were over-filled by 15,000, ill-clad, undisciplined colonials who ate, drank, and shot at random stuff in plain view of Boston’s 6000 trained soldiers and four Generals.
+The Colonials set up barriers and cannon at their end of the Neck road.
+These were not particularly good barriers, and the British army could leave at any time by the neck to control of the colonies, but only at a cost in men.
+This potential cost kept rising as more colonials came to camp around Boston.
+What would you do?

-What caused four trained Generals to attack at this worthless spot was American disarray: the advantage of America’s mob-rule against British group-think.
-Each British General saw an opportunity for personal glory at this worthless target – the same group-think that would happen in the Crimean war.
-Too many cooks spoil the broth, etc. The British decided to attack at Charlestown because the confusion of the American meant that the defense of the city and of Breeds Hill was done incredibly poorly.
-A poor location was chosen for a fort and only 1200 Colonials came to defend it.
-We’d meant to build a fort at Bunker Hill, a tall hill overlooking Boston, and we’d meant to build a secondary foxhole on Breeds hill.
-Digging at night with much rum and confused leadership (or no leadership), we found, when the sun rose, that we’d built next to nothing on Bunker hill, and a vastly too-large, too deep, square hole or trench at Breed’s Hill: a doubtful redoubt.
-The trench was open at back, too large for the number of soldiers, and too deep for people to shoot out of easily.
-Looking with spyglasses from Boston, the British could see that the Continentals had no idea what they were doing, and Gage thought to show them the consequences.
-British soldiers could easily take this redoubt and the 1200 defenders, and that thought clouded his mind and the minds of his co-generals to the bigger issue: this was not a hill worth taking.
-Even if the British could win without a single loss, they’d be in a worse position for breaking out of Boston.
-Even if there were no loosed, the British forces would be divided between two peninsulas separated from the mainland by two neck-roads.
-Coordinating an attack would be a logistic nightmare, and any one of the Generals should have seen that.
+Our soldiers were digging at night, fueled with much rum and little or no leadership.
+When the sun rose on June 17, we found that we’d built next to nothing on Bunker hill, and a vastly too-large, uselessly deep, square hole at Breed’s Hill: a doubtful redoubt.
+The square was open at back, and too large for the number of soldiers.
+It was also too deep for people to shoot out of easily.
+Looking with spyglasses from Boston, the British generals saw that we had no idea what we were doing.
+Gage and co., thought to show us the consequences of our incompetence.
+A few thousand British soldiers could easily take this redoubt and its 1200 defenders, and that thought clouded his mind and the minds of his fellows.
+They forgot that this was not a hill worth taking, and never imagined that we might fix our defenses.
+Even if Gage could win without a single lost man, he should have realized that a victory would leave him in a worse position than before.
+His forces would then be divided between two peninsulas both separated from the mainland, and separated from each other by neck-roads.
+Coordinating an attack from this position would be a logistic nightmare, and any one of the co-Generals should have alerted him to this.

 The attack was supposed to work this way: a sea landing at Moulton's hill. two side actions, SA, at the fronts of the Colonial defenses, and a sweeping main attack, MA, at the edge.